SAFE HAVEN AT SULLIVAN HOUSE

 Sullivan House, Bridges to Independence’s emergency shelter, provides individuals and families with a safe, supportive place to stay.

 Emergency shelter is a temporary and last resort option available for those with little to no resources.
-Participants come to Sullivan House after experiencing a major housing crisis that has resulted in an eviction.
 Sullivan House is the largest emergency shelter for families experiencing homelessness in Arlington County.
 The shelter, with ten one- and two-bedroom apartments, can accommodate up to approximately 14 families at a time.
 The median length of stay in Sullivan House is 3 months.

 While residing at Sullivan House, individuals receive intensive assessment, counseling, and referral.
 Challenges run the gamut: eviction, medical conditions, domestic violence, substance abuse, traumatic brutality in their home countries, school issues, parenting problems, and more.